NavigationContentFooter

 • HashiCorp

-HashiCorp Terraform/OpenTofu is an open-source software tool to deploy IaaC: Infrastructure as Code.
+HashiCorp Terraform or OpenTofu (open source fork of Terraform) are open-source software tools to deploy IaaC: Infrastructure as Code.
 It means that you can automate infrastructure resources such as Network, Instances, Elastic Metal servers, and more.
 It allows you to use declarative configuration files to manage the full lifecycle — create new resources, manage existing ones, and delete those no longer needed.
 The configuration language used by Terraform/OpenTofu is called Hashicorp Configuration Language (HCL).

 Before you startLink to this anchor